Wack0/maciNTosh/README.md

 * Power Macintosh G3 (Blue & White) *"Yosemite"*
 * Macintosh PowerBook G3 Bronze Keyboard *"Lombard"*
 * Power Macintosh G4 PCI *"Yikes!"*

-The ARC firmware itself runs at a low enough level that it should be compatible with Old World systems using the same chipset too, but there is currently no loader for these systems; these are the following:

 * Power Macintosh G3 (beige)
 * Macintosh PowerBook G3 Series *"Wallstreet"*, *"PDQ"*